 Colorado Symphony Concert Series

 The Colorado Symphony 2016/17 Season presents a wealth of world-class artistry performed by the critically acclaimed orchestra, the region’s only full-time professional orchestra.
-Whether your preference is Masterworks, Pops, the reimagined Inside the Score, the fun-filled Family Series, or the increasingly popular Geek series, you will experience the superb performances of some of the nation’s most outstanding musicians, propelled by the vibrant energy and influence of the Symphony’s internationally renowned Music Director, Andrew Litton.
+Whether your preference is Masterworks, Pops, the reimagined Inside the Score, the fun-filled Family Series, or the increasingly popular Geek series, you will experience the superb performances of some of the nation’s most outstanding musicians, propelled by the vibrant energy and influence of the Symphony’s internationally renowned Artistic Advisor, Andrew Litton.
 Please view our season packages below to purchase, or call our box office for assistance: 303.623.7876 (Monday-Friday 10am to 6pm, Saturday 12pm to 6pm).